 Figure 3 | Contribution of herbivores and piscivores to fishery services.
 Points show the posterior median predicted herbivore and piscivore contribution (%) to each fishery service, for all 333 reef sites.
 Bolded points represent the mean values in each country (± 2 SEM).
 Points in the upper-left have bottom-heavy pyramids (greater contributions from herbivores than piscivores) and points in the bottom-right have top-heavy pyramids (greater contributions from piscivores than herbivores).
+SEM are provided in Table S1.

 Variation in the contribution of fishes to nutrient productivity was partly associated with differences in fishable biomass.
-For example, trophic distributions varied between Belize, Fiji and Solomon Islands, but did not change substantially along the biomass gradient within each country (Fig. S3), suggesting that unmeasured historical processes (e.g. disturbance, fishery dynamics) or biogeographic differences also govern assemblage composition of these reefs.
-In contrast, nutrient production in Madagascar shifted from dominance by mobile invertivores at low-biomass to herbivores at high-biomass (Fig. S3).
+For example, trophic distributions varied between Belize, Fiji and Solomon Islands, but did not change substantially along the biomass gradient within each country (Fig. S4), suggesting that unmeasured historical processes (e.g. disturbance, fishery dynamics) or biogeographic differences also govern assemblage composition of these reefs.
+In contrast, nutrient production in Madagascar shifted from dominance by mobile invertivores at low-biomass to herbivores at high-biomass (Fig. S4).
 Madagascar’s reefs had the lowest biomass in the dataset, suggesting that biomass depletion due to fishing has changed trophic structure.
 In all four countries, nutrient production from piscivores increased with fishable biomass but, at most mid- and low-biomass reefs, piscivores accounted for less than 10% of nutrient production.
-However, the management regime had weak and uncertain effects on the relative contribution of fish groups (Fig. S4), with no-take areas and partially managed areas (e.g. access or gear restrictions) having similar trophic group contributions within each country (accounting for benthic effects).
+However, the management regime had weak and uncertain effects on the relative contribution of fish groups (Fig. S5), with no-take areas and partially managed areas (e.g. access or gear restrictions) having similar trophic group contributions within each country (accounting for benthic effects).
 Only Madagascar had reefs that were openly fished, but these were similar in fish composition to no-take and restricted reefs.